The Scoop on Deferred MBA Admissions

 What do deferred MBA programs look for in applicants?

-Our SBC team includes many deferred MBA program experts.
+Our SBC team includes many experts in deferred MBA programs.
 In fact, it includes two former HBS Admissions Officers who helped launch the 2+2 Program.
-Geri, a former HBS Admissions Officer who now works on the SBC team shared, “I was closely involved when 2+2 was launching, so I remember this time well.
-The HBS class demographics certainly shift over a period of time, sometimes driven by HBS priorities.
-For example, based on faculty feedback (seeing a lack of flexibility in thinking from students who had been working for many years), the school began to experiment with admitting people with fewer years of work experience.
+A former HBS Admissions Officer who now works on the SBC team shared, “I was closely involved when 2+2 was launching, so I remember this time well.
+The HBS class demographics certainly shift over time, sometimes driven by HBS priorities.
+For example, based on faculty feedback (noting a lack of flexibility in thinking among students with many years of work experience), the school began experimenting with admitting people with fewer years of work experience.
 This ultimately led to the 2+2 (deferred admit) program.”

 Another former HBS Admissions Officer and SBC consultant clarified, “The main impetus for starting HBS 2+2 was to attract students who would never apply to b-school.
 They are looking for all the same qualities and credentials as they do for the regular pool.
 But, then they are also looking for scientists, engineers, techies, and entrepreneurs, to name a few.
 HBS really hoped they would find young people who saw the deferred admission as an opportunity to take a risk and do something a little bit off the beaten path.”

-Our successful college senior applicants are those who have shown leadership and made a noteworthy impact in some way.
+Our successful college senior applicants are those who have demonstrated leadership and made a noteworthy impact.
 Also, they are often outside of the typical or traditional MBA candidate profile.
-For example, we worked with an HBS 2+2 applicant who graduated college early to take an internship working on the heroin epidemic in Washington D.C.
+For example, we worked with an HBS 2+2 applicant who graduated from college early to take an internship working on the heroin epidemic in Washington, D.C.

 A Clear Eye to the Future